Data Structures, Algorithms, Large Scale Systems, Concurrency, OO Design, Behavioral questions and more.Comprehensive Curriculum

 *“I got my a** kicked”

-1. An obsession to work for best companies on the planet.
-No tourists.
+1. An obsession to work with best technical teams on the planet.
+Serious folks only.

 From Geoff Colvin, Author: Talent is Overrated